Iris-TheRainbow/road-runner/road-runner-docs/site/content/raw-docs/v1-0/guides/centerstage-auto.md

     @Override
     //This method is run repeatedly
     public boolean run(@NonNull TelemetryPacket packet) {
-        // This is done for the D term of the controller
-        //We set the last position before updating the saved lift position for this loop.
-        // This way, liftposition will still be at the value read by the last loop. int lastPosition = liftPosition;

         // Save the current position of the motor
         // (to avoid unnecessary hardware accesses, and for reading in future loops)